ayush-thakur-exe/j2eeb-project/README.md

 ### Class Diagram
 The system is composed of four main entities:
 * **User:** Contains user details such as userId, name, email, password, and role, along with methods for registration and login.
-* **Event:** Holds all event-specific information including eventId, title, description, date, and capacity, with methods to create, edit, and delete events.
+* **Event:** Holds all event-specific information, including eventId, title, description, date, and capacity, with methods to create, edit, and delete events.
 * **Registration:** Links users to events and contains registrationId, userId, and eventId.
 It includes a method for registering a user to an event.
 * **Venue:** Stores information about the event location, including venueId, name, and location, with a method to list venues.